-(b) the number of persons who were at the end of the financial year employees of the organisation including both full and part time employees measured on a full time equivalent basis was 0.5.
+(b) the number of persons who were at the end of the financial year employees of the organisation including both full and part time employees measured on a full time equivalent basis was 2.0 (2022: 0.5).

 The role of National Secretary is not included in the above employee numbers.
-From 1 April 2014 the National Secretary is solely employed by the United Firefighters Union - Victorian Branch.
-The services of the National Secretary are contracted out from the Victorian Branch.
+From 1 April 2014 to 31 August 2022 the National Secretary was solely employed by the United Firefighters Union - Victorian Branch.
+The services of the National Secretary were contracted out from the Victorian Branch to 31 August 2022.